wilsonmar/generic-jmeter-test/README.md

 Currently, ten threadgroups are implemented.

 You can start the test locally or remotely on JMeter servers if you want to.

+This test (with the properties) also works with the [maven-jmeter-plugin](https://github.com/Ronnie76er/jmeter-maven-plugin)

 Preparation
 -----------